Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

-While not always painful, a rotator cuff injury can cause you to lose function in the arm and shoulder for an extended period of time.
+While not always painful, a rotator cuff injury can cause you to lose function in your arm and shoulder for an extended period.

-If you find yourself with a rotator cuff injury then the best thing is to seek sports injury physical therapy from a physical therapist at Capitol Physical Therapy.
+If you find yourself with a rotator cuff injury, then the best course of action is to seek sports injury physical therapy from a physical therapist at Capitol Physical Therapy.

 Let’s look in more detail about the symptoms and causes of rotator cuff tears.